ilearnpvb/puppet-solo-hello-world/README.md

 cap qa puppet:bootstrap:ubuntu
 # provision
 cap qa puppet:apply
-# optionally you can do a noop to see what it wants to provision
+# optionally you can do a noop to see what it wants to provision before running apply
 cap qa puppet:noop

 # verify postgres was installed